 Rosary Teething Chews in Mother Teresa’s colours—this beautiful blue-and-white rosary is soft and chewable for teething babies.
 Perfect for them to play with while Mom prays a rosary and reflects on Mother Teresa’s life!

 Holy Heroes CD and Colouring Book—the story of Blessed Mother Teresa is one of our favourite Glory Stories.
-Right now, all Mother Teresa products at Holy Heroes are on sale ($10 for the CD instead of $15!).
+This story is a great way to introduce your children to this amazing saint.

 Advice and Inspiration from Mother Teresa